 Perhaps the most influential of the original swing dances, the Lindy Hop is considered to be the great grandfather of all swing dances.
 As a keen but rusty Lindy Hop dancer, I can clearly see the influences of the dance in West Coast Swing.

 But while the Lindy Hop is still danced to the big band swing music of its birth, West Coast Swing is a living dance that has constantly moved with the music of the day.
 As the music has changed, so has the dance.
 At a West Coast Swing social today you might not hear a swung beat very often, let alone classic swing.

 So where does West Coast Swing fit?
-Well, if Lindy Hop is the great grandfather of swing, then West Coast Swing is the definitely the rebellious, carefree great granddaughter.
+Well, if Lindy Hop is the great grandfather of swing, then West Coast Swing is the rebellious, carefree great granddaughter.
 And fun history lessons aside, we love it – whatever it is!